chriscdn/format-date/README.md

 ## Overview

-Easily convert and format dates, including date ranges and relative dates.
-This library simplifies a common workflow: parsing a date from a JSON response and formatting it for display.
+Convert and format dates, including date ranges and relative dates.
+This library helps with the common task of parsing dates and formatting them for display.

 Built on `Intl.DateTimeFormat` and `Intl.RelativeTimeFormat`, it ensures accurate internationalization while using memoization for improved performance.